nghianguyentek/database/README.md

 **Figure 1:** *2-tier database application architecture.*

-The typical for the 2-tier database applications is Query and BI (Business Intelligent) tools for database management, data analytic, and report generations.
+The typical 2-tier database applications are Query and BI (Business Intelligent) tools for database management, data analytic, and report generations.

 ### 3-tier database applications

+A 3-tier database application is just an extension of a [2-tier](#2-tier-database-applications) one.
 It separates the command input component to:

 - Client App component: is mainly responsible for rendering UI, receiving and validating user input, and then, sending user input to the Server App.
 - Server App component: is responsible for validating user input receiving from the Client App, executing the appropriate business logic, and translating them into database commands when necessary.
 These commands will be sent to the Database Connector as in the [2-tier database architecture](#2-tier-database-applications).